Late-night talk show: 2009–present

 On February 12, 2019, NBC announced that Last Call with Carson Daly would conclude after its 2000th and final episode.
-Daly had already reduced his role on the program, due to his commitments to the Today Show and other projects.
+Daly had already reduced his role on the program in 2013 due to his commitments to the Today Show and other projects.
 On September 16, 2019, NBC premiered A Little Late with Lilly Singh—a new talk show hosted by Indian-Canadian YouTuber Lilly Singh.
-She became the first openly bisexual person and the first person of Indian descent to host a U.S. late-night talk show.
+She became the first openly bisexual person and the first person of Indian descent to host an American late-night talk show.

-Due to the COVID-19 pandemic, nearly all U.S. late-night talk shows were forced to impose major changes to their formats in March 2020 due to public health orders and restrictions on gatherings.
+Due to the COVID-19 pandemic, nearly every American late-night talk shows were forced to impose major changes to their formats in March 2020 due to public health orders and restrictions on gatherings.
 They initially adopted formats produced remotely from their hosts' homes, with all guests appearing via videoconferencing.
-By July 2020, late-night shows began to migrate back to studio-based productions, but with reconfigured or different studios than normal with no audience, and continued use of remote interviews.
-By October 2021, all late night TV shows (with the exception of The Daily Show, which opted to continue without an audience as a stylistic choice) had full audiences return to their studio.
+By July 2020, late-night shows began to migrate back to studio-based productions, but with reconfigured or different studios than normal with no audience and continued use of remote interviews.
+By October 2021, all late-night TV shows (with the exception of The Daily Show, which opted to continue without an audience as a stylistic choice) had full audiences return to their studio.

 One of the few programs initially unaffected by COVID-19 restrictions was A Little Late, as it had already filmed the entirety of its first season in 2019.
 The program shifted to a home-based production for its second season in January 2021, with Singh citing both the pandemic and a creative preference against a traditional studio-based format.
 Singh opted not to continue A Little Late beyond 2021, and NBC returned the time slot to its affiliates.
+Conan concluded its run on June 24, 2021, with O'Brien having announced plans to produce a weekly "variety" show for HBO Max and focus on other digital media projects.

 On January 17, 2023, it was announced that Craig Ferguson would make a return to late-night television with a new syndicated program from Sony Pictures Television, Channel Surf with Craig Ferguson; as opposed to The Late Late Show and other late-night shows, the program was pitched as having a specific focus on television as a topic, and air in a half-hour timeslot.

-James Corden will end his tenure on The Late Late Show in April 2023, in a departure that was first announced a year prior.
-It was reported that CBS was reconsidering the future of the Late Late Show franchise in favor of lower-cost formats, with the network having considered a Stephen Colbert-produced revival of @midnight—a comedy panel show previously aired by corporate sibling Comedy Central from 2013 through 2017—as a replacement.
+Channel Surf never made it to series.